National Endowment for the Humanities (NEH)

 -Revitalizing and/or recovering existing digital projects that promise to contribute substantively to scholarship, teaching, or public knowledge of the humanities.

-Level II awards are larger grants that can be used for more fully-formed projects that have completed an initial planning phase.
+Level II awards (from $50,001 to $100,000) are larger grants that can be used for more fully-formed projects that have completed an initial planning phase.
 Level II proposals should therefore include a more articulated plan of work leading to concrete and tangible outcomes, such as working prototypes; detailed plans for upgrading existing or defunct projects in need of substantive revision, enhancement, or recovery; test beds; or demonstration projects.

-Level III awards support implementation and scaling-up of already established projects.
-All projects must already have completed a start-up phase prior to application.
+Level III awards (from $100,001 to $325,000 for up to three years) support implementation and scaling-up of already established projects.
+All projects must already have completed a start- up phase prior to application.
 The earlier phase of the project could have been supported previously by NEH or by another funding source.
 (Please see the instructions for the narrative component of the application below, in particular beneath the “History of the project” bullet.)
-Level III projects must submit both data management and sustainability plans, and all projects are expected to fulfill the obligations outlined in these plans.

 NEH invites projects related to its Standing Together initiative, which encourages projects related to war and military service.

 In support of the national digital platform effort, the Institute of Museum and Library Services anticipates providing additional funding through this program to encourage innovative collaborations between museum or library professionals and humanities professionals to advance preservation of, access to, use of, and engagement with digital collections and services.
-These projects will advance the IMLS mission of improving broad public access to knowledge, cultural heritage, and lifelong learning.
+These additional funds will go toward some DHAG projects that advance the IMLS mission of improving broad public access to knowledge, cultural heritage, and lifelong learning.

-All applications will be given equal consideration in accordance with the program’s evaluation criteria, whether or not they respond to the Standing Together initiative, focus on lost or imperiled cultural heritage materials, or involve collaboration with libraries or museums.
-Only applications addressing collaborations with libraries and museums from applicants eligible for IMLS grants will be considered for IMLS funds.
+All applications will be given equal consideration in accordance with the program’s evaluation criteria, whether or not they respond to the Standing Together initiative, focus on lost or imperiled cultural heritage materials, include Native American organizations and communities as lead applicants and project partners, or involve collaboration with libraries or museums.

-As a taxpayer-supported federal agency, NEH endeavors to make the products of its grants available to the broadest possible audience.
-NEH’s goal is for scholars, educators, students, and the American public to have ready and easy access to the wide range of NEH grant products.
+As a taxpayer-supported federal agency, NEH aims to ensure that scholars, educators, students, and the American public have ready and easy access to the wide range of NEH-funded products.
 For the Digital Humanities Advancement Grants program, such products may include software code, algorithms, digital tools, reports, articles, and websites.
 For projects that lead to the development of such products, all other considerations being equal, NEH gives preference to those that provide free access to the public.

 GrantWatch ID#: 176104

-Level III grants range from $100,001 to $325,000 in outright funding.
-Applicants for Level III grants can also request up to an additional $50,000 in matching funds specifically allocated toward their sustainability or data management plans.
+-Level III grants range from $100,001 to $325,000 in outright funding.
+Applicants for Level III grants can also request up to an additional $50,000 in matching funds specifically allocated toward their sustainability or data management plans, which brings the total request to a maximum of $375,000.

 Awards for Level I and Level II grants are for up to eighteen months.
 Awards for Level III Grants are for one to three years.